Info for

 L-12 R (Applied languages)

-The course combines the study of linguistic sciences with the educational and research experiences and with the teaching resources of the Faculty of Political and Social Sciences, making use of mutual tools and skills for a better understanding of the complex reality of international relations, relations between States, international and supranational bodies and non-state actors in both a synchronic and diachronic perspective.
+The programme combines the study of linguistic sciences with the educational and research experiences and with the teaching resources of the Faculty of Political and Social Sciences, making use of mutual tools and skills for a better understanding of the complex reality of international relations, relationships between States, international and supranational bodies and non-state actors in both a synchronic and diachronic perspective.

-To obtain the three-year degree, 180 university credits (CFU) are required, which are acquired to the extent of about 60 each year with evaluation tests both for the courses and for other supplementary teaching forms.
-Each exam is awarded a certain number of credits, the same for all students, and a grade (expressed in thirtieths) that varies according to the level of preparation.
-The final exam is evaluated in one hundred and tenths.
-The degree in Linguistic Sciences for International Relations does not include curricula.
+To obtain the three-year undergraduate degree, 180 credits (ECTS) are required, which are acquired to the extent of about 60 each year with evaluation tests both for the courses and for other supplementary teaching forms.
+Each exam is awarded a given number of credits, the same for all students, and a grade (expressed out of 30) that varies according to the student's level of preparation.
+The final exam is assessed out of 100.
+The degree programme in Linguistic Sciences for International Relations does not include curricula.

 The languages offered in the degree programme are: